capactio/website/docs/feature/policies/overview.md

 ### Definition of defaults for Interface

+The `interface.default` property contains all default configuration that are applicable for every rule in the `interface.rules` array.

+Currently, it allows you to configure common required TypeInstance injections, so that you don't need to define `inject` for each rule from the `interface.rules` array.
+To read more how the required TypeInstance injection works, see the [Required TypeInstance injection](#required-typeinstance-injection) paragraph.

-Using the `default.inject.requiredTypeInstances`, you can configure common TypeInstances, which are injected in the Implementation workflow for all Interface rules.
-For example, to ensure that everything is deployed using the same backend, you can use:
+For example, to ensure that the same Helm storage backend is used for all Interface rules, you can specify:

 ```yaml
   interface:
     rules: [...] # rules for Interfaces